4 MAY – 8 JULY 2018

 Curated by Ben Roberts

-The exhibition departs from an experience of art based on the environments in which we usually find it – paintings in a gallery and performance in a theatre – towards an understanding of art as something which actively defines our environment.
+The exhibition departed from an experience of art based on the environments in which we usually find it – paintings in a gallery and performance in a theatre – towards an understanding of art as something which actively defines our environment.

-Joanna Piotrowska’s photographic series Shelter sees her visiting people’s homes and inviting them to create constructions, dens and habitations from the furniture within their living spaces.
+Joanna Piotrowska’s photographic series Shelter saw her visiting people’s homes and inviting them to create constructions, dens and habitations from the furniture within their living spaces.
 The resulting constructions reflect their creator’s inner life, history and state of mind, transforming space and material into something deeply personal.

 “Material Environments is not your usual gallery exhibition.”
 Sara Jaspan, Exhibitions Editor Creative Tourist.
 Read the full article here.